 Take the westbound Metropolitan Line to Uxbridge (approx 40 mins from Baker Street station).

-You can then take a taxi or bus (see above for recommended bus services) to the Brunel campus.
+You can then take a taxi or bus (see above for recommended bus services) to our campus.

-Alternatively you can walk to the campus, using the 1-mile walking route shown below.
+Alternatively you can walk to the campus using the 1-mile walking route.